juicyllama/llana/README.md

 - [ ] use on first external client project

+- [ ] move remaining items to github issues

 - [ ] Adding more database integrations (postgres, etc)

+- [ ] Scope Llana cloud option for non-technical users

+- [ ] Scope out Setup / Install service (pay to deploy on your database)

+#### Marketing

-- [ ] Build integrations with workflow automation tooling (n8n, zapier, make, etc)
+- [ ] Build integrations with workflow automation tooling (n8n, zapier, make, etc) and promote on their platforms where possible

 - [ ] Publish on Daily.dev, ProductHunt, etc

-- [ ] Scope Llana cloud option for non-technical users

-- [ ] Setup / Install service (pay to deploy on your database)
+- [ ] Commend on Medium posts like: https://javascript.plainenglish.io/my-tech-stack-for-building-web-apps-today-43398556bb4d introducing the plugin

+- [ ] Basic PPC campaign

 ## Installation